shirsbrunner/shirsbrunner.github.io/src/articles/20240602_Intro_dark_arts/20240602_Intro_dark_arts.md

 </div>

 ## Todos
-- Can't believe I forgot the ampersand
 - What additional signs do I want to add?
 Do I need other number forms?
+- Ligatures!!!
 - Kerning, Spacing, Adjustment of forms
 - Variable fonts - this could be super pretty using rounder forms, woodprint-like